lukensmall/pkg_ping/README.md

 -v will print out the results sorted in reverse order by time or if timed out, or download error, alphabetically and print a line that you can copy and paste into a root terminal to install that mirror.
-A second 'v' will make it print out the information of the mirrors in real time.
+A second 'v' will make it print out the information of the mirrors in real time, as well.

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.

--c will check "snapshots" for -current.
+-c will check "current" for snapshots.

 -h will print the options with -h. these options can be mixed and matched as well.